 At high tide, the beach directly accessible after the parking lot provides ample space for exploration.
 There is a small cave off to the right that provides views of the entire beach.

-At low tide the accessible beach area is much more extensive.
-There are more caverns to explore which provide unique views of this carved area by the sea.
+At low tide, the accessible beach area is much more extensive.
+There are more caverns to explore in the area which provide unique views of this carved area by the sea.

-The parking lot is sizable and has a pit toilet.
+The parking lot is sizable and it has a pit toilet.

-Probably one of the most picturesque stops of this day’s journey is Cape Kiwanda.
+Probably one of the most picturesque stops of this day’s journey is Cape Kiwanda State Natural Area.
 Located in a small beach town, this area had a large beach with plenty of places to roam, run, lay, and play.
-Driftwood shelters and seating was arranged all along the beach area.
+Driftwood shelters and seating were arranged all along the beach area.

 Other Stops